Siege of Leith: Archaeology and fortifications

 There is still significant evidence of the fortifications built by the French and batteries built by the English, and new examples were uncovered in 2001, 2002 and 2006.
 The site of the Mount Falcon battery near Byer's Mount is marked by a plaque, and the two mounds on Leith Links are scheduled monuments.
+An excavation at South Fort Street in 2016 may have uncovered remains of the English ditches at Mount Falcon.

 The ramparts were ordered to be demolished at the conclusion of the siege by Edinburgh townsfolk on the orders of the Lords and Burgh council to, "make blockhouse and curtain equal with the ground."
 Progress was slower than English observers wanted, and in August 1560 Little London and Loggan's bulwark were still "clean whole".
 At the end of September, there were 200 workman called "pioneers" demolishing the ramparts.

 Some repairs to the walls were made in 1572 during the "War between Leith and Edinburgh" using turf called "faill" in the accounts.
 In April 1594 supporters of Francis Stewart, 5th Earl of Bothwell, rebels against James VI of Scotland, repaired the fortifications.